BLACKGHOST115/asdagsagzxw/README.md

 # discord themes for aliucord / vendetta / vencord / batterdiscord

-This is just a repository for my and my friend themes in aliucord / vendetta / vencord / batterdiscord (custom discord client) if you are using them just telling me so I can make an old vet for you or clone theme I sometimes try to add to a theme or change the theme all
+This is just a repository for me and my friends themes in aliucord / vendetta / vencord / batterdiscord (custom discord client) if you are using them just tell me so I can make an old vet for you or clone theme I sometimes try to add to a theme or change the theme a littel

 # Aliucord